Building Permits

 The Sunshine Coast Regional District (SCRD) Building Division provides advice, inspections and permitting for those looking to build within the regional district.

-Prior to applying for a building permit, confirm the proposal complies with SCRD Zoning Bylaws and any other regulations, including Provincial and Legislative.
+Prior to applying for a building permit, confirm the proposal complies with SCRD Zoning Bylaws and any other regulations, including provincial legislation.
 For further information contact the Planning Division.

 Frequently Asked Questions About Building Permits